IU5HKU/MiniWXStation/README.md

 ```

 Self explanatory, this settings are needed if you want a static ip for the station.

+If you are using ArduinoIDE for development, then you can choose between some linkage options, one of the most important is the "lwIP" one:

 More detail about this funny project will follow ASAP.